• Skip to primary navigation

 Instructions

-• In a medium bowl, cream together butter and sugars.
-Add egg yolk and vanilla extract.
-Beat until fluffy, about a minute.
+• In a medium bowl, add butter and sugar.
+Using a hand mixer, beat until creamed and fluffy, about a minute.
+Add egg yolk and vanilla extract and beat until fluffy, about a minute.

 • In a separate bowl, sift or whisk together the flour, salt, and baking soda to remove clumps.